Th3T3chn0G1t/Genstone/README.md

 ### A C framework which creates a secure application layer

+## About

+Genstone is intended to provide a solid series of application-programming utilities which:
+- Is more secure than using the utilities provided by the stdlib.
+- Aims to provide a better API than the stdlib.
+- Abstract over utilities which are normally platform specific.
+- Have extensive examples and documentation.
+- Are provided in a modular way to cut down distribution bundle sizes by removing things you don't need.

+Genstone at the moment only supports Linux and macOS "officially" although at the time of writing many modules do compile on Android, BSD and iOS.
+Windows support is on the backburner as it would require quite drastic changes to several module backends and has caused issues with CI in the past.

 ## Building

 #### Note
-Genstone uses Javadoc-style docstrings to document functions, variables outside of functions, macros, structures and structure members.
-You can view these directly in the headers, generate local docs (Use `make docs`), or view the latest documentation build on Github pages at https://th3t3chn0g1t.github.io/Genstone/ (Recommended).
+Genstone uses Javadoc-style docstrings to document functions, macros, structures and other aspects of the public API.
+You can view these directly in the headers, generate local docs using `make docs`, or view the latest documentation build on Github pages at https://th3t3chn0g1t.github.io/Genstone/ (Recommended).

-Genstone uses a configurable system of `Makefile` (Have only tested with GNU Make flavour) modules to build, this also applies to integrating submodule building.
+Genstone uses a configurable system of `Makefile` modules to build, this also applies to integrating submodule building.

-The base `Makefile` in the project root tries to build the sandbox project be default.
+The base `Makefile` in the project root tries to build the active sandbox project be default (See [Makefile Options] for information on configuring this sandbox project).

 Documentation of most user-oriented targets is available through `make help`.
 This is provided through `###` docstrings in Makefiles.
 These can be specified in user modules in the following format:
 ```